VeenaBeknal/VeenaBeknal/README.md

 The dataset was extracted from the FTP server of National Oceanic and Atmospheric Administration (NOAA) (<a href="https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_year/">link</a>).
 I applied K-means clustering and attempted DBSCAN to and classify weather stations with similar snow and precipitation pattern.
 Google Cloud Platform (GCP) was used for deploying the solution.

+### Deep Learning Projects

+<a href="https://github.com/VeenaBeknal/Pneumonia-Classification-using-Chest-X-Ray-images"> Pneumonia Classification using X-Ray images </a>

+Pneumonia which is a type of lung infection causing inflamed air sacs filled with fluid or pus.
+Pneumonia caused over 15% of global deaths among children under 5 in 2015, totaling 920,000 deaths.
+Bacteria, viruses or fungi can multiply in the lungs, causing inflammation and reducing oxygen flow to the blood.
+This projects tries to solve the problem by classifying pediatric chest X-rays as "Pneumonia" or "Normal" using a deep learning model while leveraging explainable AI such as SHAP and LIME to identify contributing factors to the classifications.
+Explainable tries to identify which parts in the X-ray which leads the models to classifiying the X-rays "Pneumonia" or "Normal" this is one of the hotest research topic as deep learning models are black box models.

 ### Database Projects (SQL and NoSQL)

 <a href="https://github.com/VeenaBeknal/LinkedInJobPostings"> LinkedIn Job Postings </a>